AvinashDhillor/AvinashDhillor.github.io/content/posts/Day_12_Leetcode_Daily_Check_If_It_Is_a_Straight_Line.md

 ---
-title: "Day 12: Check If It Is a Straight Line"
+title: "Day 12: Leetcode Daily - Check If It Is a Straight Line"
 date: 2023-06-06T09:40:48+05:30
 draft: false
 tags: